mikelevins/folio/folio2/README.md

 folio is a collection of utilities intended to make it more convenient to program in a functional style in Common Lisp.
-Common Lisp is a multi-paradigm language in which many style of programming are possible, but none is made especially convenient at the expense of others. folio is a set of enhancements that make functional idioms a little more convenient.
+Common Lisp is a multi-paradigm language in which many styles of programming are possible, but none is made especially convenient at the expense of others. folio is a set of enhancements that make functional idioms a little more convenient.